-It gives the warning in guidance issued after GP revealed that Brent PCT in north-west London was to withdraw funding for interpreters and translators in GP practices (GP, 2 March 2007).
+It gives the warning in guidance issued after GP revealed that Brent PCT in north-west London was to withdraw funding for interpreters and translators in GP practices (PCT to axe GP funding for translators - GP, 2 March 2007).

 Dr Stewart Drage, joint chief executive of Londonwide LMCs, wrote to Brent practices and all London LMCs after Brent PCT withdrew funding for these services this month.